lichterberci/bloch-sphere-simulator/study.md

 # Bloch sphere simulator

 *Made by: Bertalan Lichter, 13.
-10. 2024.*
+10. 2024. - 17.
+11. 2024.*

 ## The goal of this project

 This is my work for a university assignment and aims to create a simple Bloch-sphere simulator as a standalone python application.

+I intend on this project to be made in such a way that it can easily be integrated into other projects of others.
+I hope that the core codebase is well-documented enough, so that the user can understand how the library works and how they can use it in their projects.
+You can check out the [code documentation](docs/code_docs_header.md) for more information.
+If you have any questions or suggestions, feel free to open an issue on the [github page](https://github.com/lichterberci/bloch-sphere-simulator/issues).

+## Background information

+The Bloch sphere is a geometric representation of a qubit's state.
+It is a unit sphere in three-dimensional space, with the north and south poles representing the states $|0\rangle$ and $|1\rangle$, respectively.
+The equator represents a superposition of these states.
+Any point on the sphere represents a valid qubit state.

+The Bloch sphere is a useful tool for visualizing quantum operations.
+A quantum gate can be represented as a rotation of the Bloch sphere.
+The axis of rotation is determined by the gate's matrix, and the angle of rotation is determined by the gate's eigenvalues.

 ## An overview of a few Bloch-sphere simulators